 Dogs do not have scent glands in their feet.
 Some believe that it is triggered by sweat that has an odor when it becomes trapped within the hair between the foot pads, but most likely it's caused by natural occurring bacteria and yeast found on the skin.

 Many owners find that trimming this hair and washing the pads helps reduce this type of odor.
 However, many dog owners seem to like this type of smell.
-Chances are, if you like popcorn or Fritos you will like the smell of your dog's paws!
+Chances are, if you like popcorn or Fritos, you will like the smell of your dog's paws!

-Dog Sweaty Paws, a Sign of Stress
+Sweaty Paws as a Sign of Stress

 Did you ever notice how the palms of your hands get clammy when you are nervous?
 For the same reason, dogs get sweaty paws.
 From an evolutionary standpoint, you may wonder what's the function of those sweaty feet.